AurelienFocant/webserv/README.md

 - understanding the challenges of using blocking or non-blocking IO in terms of treating client requests.

-The model is one of server-client architecture.
+The model is one of server-client architecture.<br>
 The typical workflow is:

 - the server is listening to incoming connections on one or multiple TCP ports.